-Ref Location in Plan Type of Change Proposed Variation 7 Part A Chapter 8: Natural Resource Development Section 8.2.2 Objectives Page 151 Insert New Objective E-O-7 Objective E-O-7 To secure the maximum potential from the wind energy resources of the planning authority's area commensurate with supporting development that is consistent with proper planning and sustainable development.
+Ref Location in Plan Type of Change Variation 7 Part A Chapter 8: Natural Resource Development Section 8.2.2 Objectives Page 151 Insert New Objective E-O-7 Objective E-O-7 To secure the maximum potential from the wind energy resources of the planning authority's area commensurate with supporting development that is consistent with proper planning and sustainable development.
 8 Part A Chapter 8: Natural Resource Development Section 8.2.3 Policies Page 152 Delete Policy E-P-12 It is the policy of the council to: Consider the development of appropriate new wind energy developments within the areas identified as 'Open to Consideration' on the Wind Energy Map 8.2.1, subject to compliance with all other relevant objectives and policies contained within this plan and the following: (a) Repowering Repowering is the process of replacing older turbines with newer ones that either have a greater capacity or more efficiency which results in a net increase of power generated.
-Repowering, shall not result in a net increase in turbines, and it shall be demonstrated that there is no adverse impact on the receiving environment; or (b) Extension In areas located outside of Natura 2000 sites, proposals for an extension to an existing wind farm (of up to 20% in terms of permitted numbers of turbines or in cases where 5 or less turbines are permitted in a wind farm, one additional turbine) will be considered.
-The proposal will be required to demonstrate that the additional turbines may be served by the infrastructure serving the existing development; or Reapplication (c) In areas located outside of Natura 2000 sites, where an existing wind farm has been permitted and this permission has expired, a revised proposal will be considered within the planning unit of the previously permitted development, and where it is demonstrated that there is no increase in turbines.
-Not favorably consider wind energy proposals in those areas identified as 'Not Acceptable' on the Wind Energy Map 8.2.1 9 Part A Chapter 8: Natural Resource Development Insert new Policy E-P-12 E-P-12: It is a policy of the Council that the principle of the acceptability or otherwise of proposed wind farm developments shall be generally determined in accordance with the three areas identified in Map 8.2.1 'Wind Energy' and the specific biodiversity related requirements detailed below:
+Repowering may also seek to extend the overall lifespan of the development.
+Proposals for repowering, shall not result in a net increase in turbines, and it shall be demonstrated that there is no adverse impact on the receiving environment; or (b) Extension In areas located outside of Natura 2000 sites, proposals for an extension to an existing wind farm (of up to 20% in terms of permitted numbers of turbines or in cases where 5 or less turbines are permitted in a wind farm, one additional turbine) will be considered.
+The proposal will be required to demonstrate that the additional turbines may be served by the infrastructure serving the existing development; or Reapplication (c) In areas located outside of Natura 2000 sites, where an existing wind farm has been permitted and this permission has expired, a revised proposal will be considered within the planning unit of the previously permitted development; and where it is demonstrated that there is no increase in turbines.
+9 Part A Chapter 8: Natural Resource Development Insert new Policy E-P-12 E-P-12: It is a policy of the Council that the principle of the acceptability or otherwise of proposed wind farm developments shall be generally determined in accordance with the three areas identified in Map 8.2.1 'Wind Energy' and the specific biodiversity related requirements detailed below: